 There are only a few water storage tanks currently in operation managed by the Water Division, the Takuvaine tanks with a combined volume of 2.4 million litre capacity has only a 2-3 day storage for the Avarua town area, while the Tereora and Tepuka tanks are often prone to water shortage during low rainfall periods resulting in school closure and residents having to pay for water cartage.

-Replacement and upgrading of the entire water network is currently in progress under the Te Mato Vai - the Cook Islands Water Partnership with the People's Republic of China and New Zealand.
+Replacement and upgrading of the entire water network is currently in progress under the Te Mato Vai Project with the People's Republic of China and New Zealand.
 This project will rectify many of the problems outlined above.